Roxbury station: History

-This depot was originally constructed by the Rondout & Oswego Railroad with construction completed in January 1872.
-The R&O would be reorganized into the New York, Kingston and Syracuse railroad only three months later, in April 1872.
+This depot was built by the Rondout and Oswego Railroad (R&O) with construction completed in January 1872.
+The R&O was reorganized into the New York, Kingston and Syracuse Railroad (NYK&S) only three months later, in April 1872.

-The NYK&S RR itself only lasted until 1875, at which time it was reorganized into the Ulster & Delaware Railroad.
+The NYK&S only lasted until 1875, at which time it was reorganized into the Ulster and Delaware Railroad.

-The station as originally built consisted of a single rectangular structure, with an internal dividing wall separating passenger and freight rooms.
+The station as built consisted of a single rectangular structure, with an internal dividing wall separating passenger and freight rooms.

 It was substantially altered sometime between 1888 and 1891 by the U&D. Some believe Helen Gould Shepherd (railroad tycoon Jay Gould's daughter) designed and/or financed the renovation.

 Local history has it, she wanted a more elaborate waiting room for her friends and family, so an addition was constructed on the north side of the building.
 The addition consisted of two rooms: the tickets agents office (facing the tracks through a bay window) also containing a telegrapher's office, and the main waiting room.

-Also of particular note, is that this station was equipped with what is believed to be the first indoor flush toilet in Delaware County, and central heating, with a common coal fired furnace in the basement with duct work and registers to transport hot air to the Ticket Agent's Office & Waiting Room upstairs.
-This "modern convenience" eliminated the ever-popular "potbelly" stove ever so present and common in railroad stations across the country.
+Also of particular note, this station was equipped with what is believed to be the first indoor flush toilet in Delaware County, and central heating, with a common coal fired furnace in the basement with duct work and registers to transport hot air to the Ticket Agent's Office & Waiting Room upstairs.

 Another addition to the station at this time was a portico, or colonnade (open air roofed area similar to a pole barn) attached to the north side.
 Most U&D RR stations did not have this feature.

 Roxbury, although not as busy as Halcottsville, did have several business located there, including a retail coal dealer, feed and grain supplier, and a paint factory as well as several local creameries.

-Although passenger service ended in 1954, the station agent stayed on until 1957.
+Although passenger service ended on March 31, 1954, the station agent stayed on until 1957.
 After that date, it was subsequently used in two commercial ventures, first by a feed & grain dealer from 1959-1976 (when freight service ended this same year); and then by a body shop owner, in the mid-1990s.
 Although the entire station was covered with metal siding by the feed supplier, little was changed on the inside, making it one of the best preserved U&D stations.

 Roxbury Depot Museum

-Today the Roxbury Station proudly houses a multitude of interpretive display kiosks showing local history and interaction with local businesses, as well as maps and diagrams illustrating the history of the U&D RR, and scale dioramas of the station in various eras.
+Today the Roxbury Station houses a multitude of interpretive display kiosks showing local history and interaction with local businesses, as well as maps and diagrams illustrating the history of the U&D RR, and scale dioramas of the station in various eras.

 The structure itself, is in remarkably good shape (being protected by the sheet metal curtain wall); and the station is being restored by the Ulster and Delaware Railroad Historical Society, which other than the Roxbury Station restoration, has undertaken the restoration of a 1920 H. K. Porter, Inc Steam Locomotive; former BEDT 14; and a 1906 New York, Ontario & Western 4 wheel "Bobber" Caboose #8206].